 - Demonstrate an appreciation and commitment to physical activity practice

 Exercise Science Faculty

-Kelly A. Dougherty, Ph.D., The Pennsylvania State University, Associate Professor and Founding Program Coordinator of Exercise Science
+Kelly A. Dougherty, Ph.D., The Pennsylvania State University, Associate Professor and Founding Program Chair of Exercise Science

 Bryce J. Muth, Ph.D., University of Delaware, Assistant Professor of Exercise Science